CENTEGIX | EDUCATION

 As part of the program, students’ attitudes are surveyed in the fall and again in the spring to determine if and how behaviors, perceptions, and attitudes about bullying and other issues have changed because of the training.

-Grants and FunDing for Kansas School Safety Solutions
+Grants and Funding for Kansas School Safety Solutions

 The Kansas State Dept. of Education’s Safe and Secure Schools team maintains a website with a variety of safety-related funding opportunities: